-For the Company, Capital Market Risk primarily relates to the risk of loss resulting from fluctuations in the market prices of equities and other market priced assets as direct or indirect real estate investment.
+Capital Market Risk primarily relates to the risk of loss resulting from fluctuations in the market prices of equities and other market priced assets.
+Those fluctuations could affect the result and the own funds of the Company in setting-up of additional provisions in EURO portfolio or through reduction of the future margin for Unit Linked business.